-- Except when switching to the brightness control mode or to display the clock, turn the key to "ON" before using the left and right set buttons to adjust the multi-function meter. - For the UK only: To switch the speedometer and multi-function display between kilometers and miles, set the multi-function display to the odometer mode or a tripmeter mode, and then press the left set button for at least three seconds.
+- Except when accessing the brightness control mode or when displaying the clock, the key must be turned to "ON" before you can use the left and right set buttons to adjust the multi-function meter. - For the UK: To switch between kilometers and miles, press the left set button for three seconds.